 My Research Interests

-I have always been interested in exploring how Humeans can make sense of moral, prudential and other norms.
-When I say I’m a Humean, I mean that I share with Hume a commitment to the view that norms and values must be, in some way, grounded in our sentiments (rather than in pure principles of reason or special facts about the world).
-The key to making sense of normative notions like reasons, oughts, and values (on my view), is to see how our sentiments form stable patterns that constitute justifications for us.
-This is quite an abstract topic that I pursue in various papers I have written on constructivism, moral epistemology, and methodology in ethics.
+In both books, values play a central role and the background philosophical worldview is Humean (after the Enlightenment philosopher, David Hume).
+When I say that I’m a “Humean” I just mean that I share with Hume the basic assumption that norms and values must be located in the natural world and, in some way, grounded in our subjectivity (our values, sentiments, passions), rather than in pure principles of reason or special facts about the world.
+Some of my earlier work aimed to show that Humeans can make sense of normative notions like values by appealing to how our sentiments form stable patterns that constitute justifications for us.
+I pursue these abstract questions in various papers I have written on constructivism, moral epistemology, and methodology in ethics.

 My interest in well-being, and the inspiration of Hume, led me to be interested in what psychologists have to say about the topic.
 As I began to read psychological research on well-being, happiness, and virtue, I began to wonder about the division of labor between philosophers and psychologists, and to think about the question of what philosophers and psychologists each contribute to the study of well-being.
 This interest has expanded to a general interest in empirically informed ethics and epistemology.
 Eventually, I wrote a textbook on the topic, Moral Psychology: A Contemporary Introduction (Routledge 2015).
 I’ve also started to collaborate with psychologists on well-being in the workplace, well-being and personality psychology, well-being and genetics, epistemic virtue, and moral and epistemic agency.